This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 The other way that pedals help is by improving the power on the upstroke.
 Because your foot is clipped in, you can pull up on the upstroke.
 This not only greatly increases your available power, it also helps you to develop more balanced muscle development and burn more calories.

-I guarantee the first time you climb a hill with your new pedals and pull up on each stroke, you will be completely blow away by the difference.
+I guarantee the first time you climb a hill with your new pedals and pull up on each stroke, you will be completely blown away by the difference.

 Choosing Road Bike Pedals: Road Bike Pedals Vs. Mountain Bike Pedals